polkadot-js/docs/docs/substrate/extrinsics.md

    The dispatch origin for this call must be _Signed_ by the stash account.

    Emits `Bonded`.

 ### bondExtra(max_additional: `Compact<BalanceOf>`)
 - **interface**: `api.tx.staking.bondExtra`
 - **summary**:    Add some extra amount that have appeared in the stash `free_balance` into the balance up  for staking.

+   The dispatch origin for this call must be _Signed_ by the stash, not the controller.

    Use this if there are additional funds in your stash account that you wish to bond.
-Unlike [`bond`] or [`unbond`] this function does not impose any limitation on the amount  that can be added.
+Unlike [`bond`](Self::bond) or [`unbond`](Self::unbond) this function does not impose any limitation  on the amount that can be added.

-   The dispatch origin for this call must be _Signed_ by the stash, not the controller and  it can be only called when [`EraElectionStatus`] is `Closed`.

    Emits `Bonded`.